-Kensington Market, one of Toronto’s most unique neighbourhoods, is definitely a popular stop for locals and tourists alike.
+Kensington Market, one of Toronto’s most unique neighbourhoods, is a popular stop for locals and tourists alike.
 There are many different neighbourhoods, both official and unofficial, in the city, but none of them reflects the local diversity like this one.
 Here, you can experience the world in one place with goods from Europe, the Caribbean, the Middle East, South America and Asia.

 Kensington Market, despite its fancy name, is anything but.
 Growing up, it wasn’t my favourite place to hang out.
 I remember it being very grungy.
 While the grit is still there, today’s Kensington is very hipster and eclectic.
 You will find a used army surplus store down the street from a fancy bakery and hipster coffee shops.

-If vintage and thrift shops are you thing, you’ll find plenty of them here.
-From tacky and straight out hideous to decent finds and one of kind items, Kensington has it all.
-There is especially a great selection of seasonally themed items.
+If vintage and thrift shops are your thing, you’ll find plenty of them here.
+Kensington Market has it all, from tacky and straight out hideous to decent finds and one-of-kind items.
+There is especially a great selection of seasonally-themed items.
 Think Halloween costumes and ugly Christmas sweaters.

-It seems that every year there is a new bar or restaurant opening up.
+It seems that every year a new bar or restaurant opens up.
 From vegan food, specialty and fusion to everything in between, the culinary options get better and better all the time.
 One of Alex’s favourite places here is Rasta Pasta.
 A unique blend of Jamaican and Italian cooking.
-It’s not really a sit down place, but get your grub and eat it on the street.
+It’s not a sit-down place, but get your grub and eat it on the street.
 You won’t regret it.

 You can even get great bagels that, I dare say, are better than what I found in Montreal.
-Chances are that if you’re looking for some exotic and rare to find foot item, you’re likely to find it in Kensington Market than anywhere else in the city.
-This is the only place I’ve been able to find seitan meat, which is a great staple for that vegetarian diet.
+The chances are that if you’re looking for some exotic and rare to find food items, you’re more likely to find them in Kensington Market than anywhere else in the city.
+This is the only place I’ve been able to find seitan meat, which is an excellent staple for that vegetarian diet.

 Art is something of a staple in Kensington Market.
 From lively street art covering the walls of small alleys to funky galleries and metal statues.
 One of the staples here is the Garden Car.
 It is exactly what it sounds like.
-Each May an old graffiti covered car takes its spot on Augusta Avenue where it transforms into a community garden.
+Each May, an old graffiti-covered car takes its spot on Augusta Avenue, where it transforms into a community garden.
 Attended by local volunteers, it fascinates people of all ages every summer.

 What started as a Jewish neighbourhood also became home to many Eastern European immigrants.
 Others followed in waves from Italy, Portugal, the Caribbean, Latin America and Southeast Asia.
 Today, you can expect to see pretty much anyone here.